How the Write-In Process Works

 - A candidate who is defeated for nomination is prohibited from filing a Declaration of Intent to be a Write-In Candidate at that General Election.

 - Write-in votes shall be counted only for persons who have filed notarized

 declarations of intent to be write-in candidates with the proper election authority or authorities not later than 61 days prior to the Election.
 However, whenever an objection to a candidate's nominating papers or petitions for any office is sustained under Section 10-10 after the 61st day before the election, then write-in votes shall be counted for that candidate if he or she has filed a notarized declaration of intent to be a write-in candidate for that office with the proper election authority or authorities not later than 7 days prior to the election.
 [10 ILCS 5/7-59 (b), 17-16.1, 18-9.1]

 After the Election

-A winning write-in candidate who receives the required number of votes at a Primary Election must file:
+A winning write-in candidate who receives the required number of votes at any Election must file:

 - a Statement of Candidacy;

 - a receipt for the filing of the Statement of Economic Interests (exception: federal and party offices);